ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 fool&#x27;s head.
 Don&#x27;t believe the man who
 talks the most — mewiaer cats are seldom
 good mousers.
 See the sack open before
-you buy what is in i
+you buy what is in it
 </td></tr></table>

 ---